mozilla/active-data-recipes/CONTRIBUTING.md

 Recipe files must define a `run(args)` function.
 The `args` parameter is a list of command line arguments that should be parsed by a recipe specific argument parser.
-For convenience, you can use the `adr.cli.RecipeParser` object to accomplish this.
+For convenience, you can use the `adr.cli.RecipeParser` class to accomplish this.
 It allows sharing certain common arguments (like `--to/--from`) across recipes.

 The only other requirement is that the data returned be in a format recognized by the formatter